hasan-hasanov/GradeR/README.md

 It should display **Healthy**.
 It is possible when the database is initializing to get errors or a temporary **Unhealthy** status.
 If that happens the container restarts itself until it is able to connect to the database.
+Wait for a few seconds and hit refresh.

 3. Browse the web application